mjgp2/aws-backend-services-guidelines/index.md

 - one AWS account per environment
 - stateless API containers for synchronous control-plane work
 - private worker containers for background and queue-driven work
-- Aurora PostgreSQL for relational coordination state
+- Aurora PostgreSQL for relational source-of-truth and workflow state
 - SQS for durable asynchronous commands and worker jobs
 - SNS for simple event fan-out and notifications
 - S3 for large object storage
+- OpenSearch only when search is a real product capability; keep PostgreSQL as the system of record
 - CloudFront when objects are materially cacheable or when you specifically need edge controls in front of S3
 - infrastructure provisioned through shared TypeScript CDK AWS modules,